Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I like 180 for a comfortably populated singleplayer world.
 At 300, it's nearly impossible to get quests, or harvesting done, you're under constant attack!

 ---

+## Step 9.
+Your first time playing the list.

+Mods can be very subjective to personal taste.

+Because of this, I highly recommend you start a short test game for your first time with this list.

+Why: Let's say you were super excited to try NPCs.
+But after trying them for a few hours, you realize they're not for you.

+The good thing is, now you know.
+The bad thing is, you will want to start a new game to disable them.

+This is because some mods cannot be toggled midsave without gamebreaking errors.
+Some mods, you need to commit to, or start a new save!

+This is why I suggest you get in a short test game of an hour or two before you settle in for a long haul playthrough.

+You'll quickly learn what mods you love and hate.

+---